obsidianmd/obsidian-help/en/Obsidian Web Clipper/Templates.md

 Template triggers allow you to automatically select a template based on the current page URL or schema.org data.
 You can define multiple rules for each template, separated by a new line.

+You can combine different types of patterns for a single template.
+The first matching pattern will determine which template is used.

 ### Simple URL matching

 Simple matching triggers a template if the current page URL *starts with* the given pattern.
 For example: